podondra/gym-rl/post/reinforcement-learning.md

 Further the step-size parameter is denoted as \\(\alpha\\) or \\(\alpha\_t(a)\\).

-### Tracking a Nonstationary Problem
+### Tracking a Non-stationary Problem

-Methods discussed above are not appropriate for *nonstationary* problems in which the reward probabilities might change over time.
+Methods discussed above are not appropriate for *non-stationary* problems in which the reward probabilities might change over time.
 In such cases it makes sense to give more weight to recent rewards.
 For example with constant step-size parameter: